+The cost of rehab options can vary greatly depending on the levels of care and amenities offered during treatment.
 On average, a high-quality addiction treatment program can cost about $10,000 to $20,000 a month.

 This number can be shocking for many who need recovery help.
 Considering that the National Institute on Drug Abuse (NIDA) says a treatment program should last at least three months, the total bill can quickly tick higher.

-Ultimately, the cost of alcohol and drug rehab can vary significantly, ranging from free community-based and public services to luxury rehab centers that can cost as much as $120,000 per month.
+Ultimately, the cost of alcohol and drug rehab programs can vary significantly, ranging from free community-based and public services to luxury rehab centers that can cost as much as $120,000 per month.

 The overall cost depends on the type of program you choose, the location, the types of services you receive, the provider, the duration of treatment, and the amenities you want or need.